Skip to content

 • Interleaving — None / P-S-P / S-P-S / Full (integer 0–3)

-The algorithm evaluates each candidate at 10 operating points: 5 load fractions (20%, 40%, 60%, 80%, 100%) × 2 input voltages (nominal and +10%).
+Here's something important that most optimizers get wrong: the algorithm evaluates each candidate at 10 operating points.
+That's 5 load fractions (20%, 40%, 60%, 80%, 100%) times 2 input voltages (nominal and +10%).
 Fitness values are the worst-case total loss and core volume across all 10 points.
-This ensures the optimizer finds designs that are robust across the operating range, not tuned to a single nominal condition.
+This ensures the optimizer finds designs that are robust across the operating range, not just tuned to a single nominal condition.
+A design that looks great at 100% load and nominal input might saturate at 110% input voltage.
+The optimizer catches that.

 Physics Models